Riiven Threads

 The Boring Revolution

 You scanned a QR code this week without thinking about it, maybe to see a restaurant menu, maybe to board a plane.
 You did not notice it work.
 That is the whole story.
 In 1994, a Denso Wave engineer named Masahiro Hara was trying to solve a Toyota parts tracking problem and ended up borrowing from Cold War sensor physics, projective geometry old enough to predate calculus, and a Japanese standards process that would not finish for six more years.
 The black squares on your screen are not a barcode.
-They are the meeting point where six unrelated fields quietly agreed on the same grid.
+They are six separate engineering problems, each solved on its own, that line up on one printed grid.

 When the fields matured

 Each field had to produce a specific result before QR Code could exist as you know it.
-This is when they did.
+The timeline below shows when each one arrived.

 Without high density two dimensional codes like QR used for automotive traceability, parts labels would carry up to 270% less information per unit area, forcing larger labels or reduced traceability data and undermining just in time inventory control economics